Samuelmm15/React-Programming-Course/51-Lesson-Custom-Hook-Parameters-and-Return-Data/51-lesson-app/README.md

 # 49 lesson Notes

-At this lesson, we are going to create our Hook, a Hook in React is similar to useNavigate, useFetch, etc.
+At this lesson, we are going to create our Hook, a Hook that create data, read data and do things like this.
-So, at this lesson, we are going to create our Hook to add a functionality at our app.

-To understand to create our custom Hook, we are going to create it at the file called `Definition.js`.
+En este episodio se ha realizado la edición del fichero `useFetch.js` y `Customers.js`.